-- Must be rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 2.0% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
+- Must be rated at least BBB- (or equivalent) by two NRSRO's (at least one major) or rated at least (AA/Aa3/AA-) by one of the three major rating services (S&P, Moody's, and Fitch) - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 2.0% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
 215.473), may be purchased or held in the portfolio. - No securities issued by entities on the list of "Scrutinized Companies that Boycott Israel" as provided by the prohibited investments by the Florida State Board of Administration (SBA); Companies that Boycott Israel (F.S.
-215.4725).

-4. U.S. Agency Mortgage-Backed Securities

-- Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).
+215.4725). - 4.
+U.S. Agency Mortgage-Backed Securities - Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Only tranches that were originally senior at issuance are permitted. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs). - 5.
+U.S. Agency Mortgage-Backed To-Be-Announced (TBA) Securities - Mortgage TBAs / TBA Dollar Rolls are limited to 20% of the account's market value.
+Leverage, defined as increasing investment risk by creating liabilities that cannot be funded by cash or cash equivalent assets held in the account, may not exceed 10% of the account's market value. - Counterparties to all TBA transactions must have an S&P short-term rating of A-1 or better. - 6.
+Non-Agency Mortgage-Backed Securities - Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Must be rated AAA (or equivalent) by at least one major rating agency (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 2.0% of the account's market value. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).

-5. U.S. Agency Mortgage-Backed To-Be-Announced (TBA) Securities

-- Mortgage TBAs / TBA Dollar Rolls are limited to 20% of the account's market value.
-Leverage, defined as increasing investment risk by creating liabilities that cannot be funded by cash or cash equivalent assets held in the account, may not exceed 10% of the account's market value. - Managers must monitor and limit their TBA counterparty exposure.
-No more than 5% of the account's market value can be in TBAs with any one counterparty on a net basis. - Counterparties to all TBA transactions must have an S&P short-term rating of A-1 or better.

-6. Private Label Mortgage-Backed Securities

-- Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities.

-- Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 2.0% of the account's market value. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).